StevenBtw/solvOR/docs/algorithms/metaheuristics/index.md

 ## When NOT to Use

-- **Need provable optimality** - Use MILP, CP-SAT, or exact algorithms
+- **Need provable optimality** - Use MILP, constraint programming, or exact algorithms
 - **Have gradient information** - Use gradient descent or Adam
 - **Convex problems** - Use simplex or gradient methods